Coconut oil has become quite trendy in recent years.

 Veterinarians stress the importance of starting slowly with coconut oil.
 This will allow you to monitor how your dog reacts to it.

 Due to a lack of research, these recommendations are not established.
-It's often a matter of trial and error, and your dog may need more or less for benefits to occur.

-Do not feed your dog coconut oil alone.
+Don’t feed your dog coconut oil alone.
 Instead, mix it in with your dog's regular food.
 This will keep its diet varied and nutrient dense.

-All dogs being fed coconut oil should be monitored for weight gain, diarrhea and other symptoms that may signify intolerance.
+All dogs being fed coconut oil should be monitored for weight gain, diarrhea, and other symptoms that may signify intolerance.

 If you're applying the coconut oil topically, rub a small amount onto your hands and then gently pat its coat, running your fingers through the fur and massaging a little into its skin.

-Bottom Line: Coconut oil can be fed to dogs or applied to their skin.
+Summary Coconut oil can be fed to dogs or applied to their skin.
 Start slowly and increase the amount you give your dog gradually.

 Ultimately, it's a personal choice.
 Using coconut oil on your dog has a few potential benefits and might be worth trying.